Reschivon/movForth/README.md

 You can find Forth source and its corresponding compiled forms in `Examples/`

+> [!NOTE]
+> Q: What's the point of a purely compiled Forth, ie. without interactivity?
+>
+> That's a good question.
+Short answer is for speed.
+Long answer is that this project was a proof of concept for mixing traditional and modern tools and I
+> simply did it for fun and not as anything practical.
+But perhaps this can be addressed by having an interpreter dynamically link to a
+> compiled lib.

 ## Installation

 - Have LLVM installed (LLVM-10 and above).
 For Ubuntu/Debian-based distros, simply run: